DragonaireM/simulation_project/README.md

 # simulation_project

 Brief: simulation code and optimisation tools for clinic scheduling experiments (queueing + variance reduction + simple visualisation).
-This README explains how to set up a reproducible environment, run the code, change parameters, save results, inspect SQLite outputs and use the visualisations.
+This README explains how to set up a reproducible environment, run the code, change parameters, save results and use the visualisations.

 ---